Water on Mars: Glaciers

 Moving ice carries rock material, then drops it as the ice disappears.
 This typically happens at the snout or edges of the glacier.
 On Earth, such features would be called moraines, but on Mars they are typically known as moraine-like ridges, concentric ridges, or arcuate ridges.
-Because ice tends to sublime rather than melt on Mars, and because Mars's low temperatures tend to make glaciers "cold based" (frozen down to their beds, and unable to slide), the remains of these glaciers and the ridges they leave do not appear the exactly same as normal glaciers on Earth.
+Since ice tends to sublime rather than melt on Mars, and because Mars's low temperatures tend to make glaciers "cold based" (frozen down to their beds, and unable to slide), the remains of these glaciers and the ridges they leave do not appear the exactly same as normal glaciers on Earth.
 In particular, Martian moraines tend to be deposited without being deflected by the underlying topography, which is thought to reflect the fact that the ice in Martian glaciers is normally frozen down and cannot slide.
 Ridges of debris on the surface of the glaciers indicate the direction of ice movement.
 The surface of some glaciers have rough textures due to sublimation of buried ice.
 The ice evaporates without melting and leaves behind an empty space.
 Overlying material then collapses into the void.
 Sometimes chunks of ice fall from the glacier and get buried in the land surface.
 When they melt, a more or less round hole remains.
 Many of these "kettle holes" have been identified on Mars.

 Despite strong evidence for glacial flow on Mars, there is little convincing evidence for landforms carved by glacial erosion, e.g., U-shaped valleys, crag and tail hills, arêtes, drumlins.
 Such features are abundant in glaciated regions on Earth, so their absence on Mars has proven puzzling.
 The lack of these landforms is thought to be related to the cold-based nature of the ice in most recent glaciers on Mars.
 Because the solar insolation reaching the planet, the temperature and density of the atmosphere, and the geothermal heat flux are all lower on Mars than they are on Earth, modelling suggests the temperature of the interface between a glacier and its bed stays below freezing and the ice is literally frozen down to the ground.
 This prevents it from sliding across the bed, which is thought to inhibit the ice's ability to erode the surface.